Gugulugu/BugDetector/README.md

   * The last argument is a directory that gets recursively scanned for .js files, considering only files listed in the file provided as the second argument.
   * The command produces `calls_*.json` files, which is data suitable for the `SwappedArgs` bug detector.
 For the other bug two detectors, replace `calls` with `binOps` in the above command.

-#### Step 2: Train a classifier to identify bugs
+#### Step 2: Train a model to identify Bugs

-A) Train and validate the classifier
+A) To run the original model from DeepBugs use:
 `python3 python/BugLearnAndValidate.py --pattern SwappedArgs --token_emb token_to_vector.json --type_emb type_to_vector.json --node_emb node_type_to_vector.json --training_data calls_xx*.json --validation_data calls_yy*.json`

   * The first argument selects the bug pattern.